Stock Plans and Stock-Based Compensation

-In September 2013, the Company’s stockholders approved the 2013 Equity Incentive Plan (“2013 Plan”), under which shares of common stock are reserved for the granting of options, stock bonuses, and restricted stock awards by the Company.
-These awards may be granted to employees, members of the Board of Directors, and consultants to the Company.
+In September 2013, the Company’s stockholders approved the 2013 Equity Incentive Plan (2013 Plan), under which shares of common stock are reserved for the granting of incentive stock options, nonstatutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, performance stock awards, performance cash awards and other stock awards by the Company.
+These awards may be granted to employees, members of the Board of Directors, and consultants.
 The 2013 Plan has a term of ten years and replaced the 2003 Equity Incentive Plan, which had similar terms.
 The 2013 Plan permits the Company to (i) grant incentive stock options to directors and employees at not less than 100% of the fair value of common stock on the date of grant; (ii) grant nonqualified options to employees, directors, and consultants at not less than 85% of fair value; (iii) award stock bonuses; and (iv) grant rights to acquire restricted stock at not less than 85% of fair value.
-Options generally vest over a four- or five-year period and have a term of ten years.
+Options generally vest over a four year period and have a term of ten years.
 Options granted to 10% stockholders have a maximum term of five years and require an exercise price equal to at least 110% of the fair value on the date of grant.
 The exercise price of all options granted to date has been at least equal to the fair value of common stock on the date of grant.
 The share reserve under the 2013 Plan will automatically increase on January 1st of each year, for a period of not more than ten years, in an amount equal to 5% of the total number of shares of capital stock outstanding on December 31st of the preceding calendar year, unless the Board determines otherwise prior to December 31st of such calendar year.
-In June 2014, the Company’s stockholders approved a proposal to increase the share reserve by an additional 500,000 shares.

 Stock Plan Activity